the-economist-editorial/revamp-design/README.md

 You should now be able to click __'open file'__ on the left of regenerate sketch file option, click this and the sketch file should open in sketch.

-You can now edit the file but be aware you are editing the file in whats known as the master branch which is the default branch created when you initialise a git project.
+You can now edit the file but be aware you are editing the file in what's known as the master branch which is the default version created when you initialise a git project.

-Ideally you should work in whats called a branch which is effectively a copy of the master branch.
-You should make your edits in a branch and then when your happy merge these back to the master branch.
+Ideally you should work on your own version on a personal branch, which is effectively a copy of the master branch.
+You should make your edits in this branch and then when your happy merge these back to the master branch.
 This basically insures that changes can be triaged before merging them.

 ___________________________________________________________